Anastasia Giachanou, Tina Shahedi

 plt.show()

-16. Compute the density probabilities for each emotion and state.
+15. Compute the density probabilities for each emotion and state.
 First define the length of the grid and generate a sequence of mood values ranging from 1 to 100.
-Select only those emotions that are present in the emiss
+Select only those emotions that are present in the emiss dataset to ensure the accuracy of the density plots.
+Create a DataFrame emiss_dens with columns for state, emotion (Dep), mood value (X), and probability (Prob).Finally by using the normal distribution parameters calculate the density probabilitiesfor each emotion-state pair

 # Prepare the data for density plot